pmd/pmd/docs/pages/7_0_0_release_notes.md

 #### JavaScript support

 The JS specific parser options have been removed.
 The parser now always retains comments and uses version ES6.
-The language module registers only one version (as before), now correctly with version "ES6" instead of "3".
-Since there is only one version available for JavaScript there is actually no need to selected a specific version.
-The default version is always ES6.
+The language module registers a couple of different versions.
+The latest version, which supports ES6 and also some new constructs (see [Rhino](https://github.com/mozilla/rhino)]), is the default.
+This should be fine for most use cases.

 #### New Rules